-Presentations to the Board are frequently made by members of the senior management and telecommunication facilities are used from time to time to facilitate participation by all Directors.
+Presentations to the Board are frequently made by members of the senior management and telecommunication and video facilities are used from time to time to facilitate participation by all Directors.

-Board meetings have been held in various locations during the financial year, including the Group's head office in York Street, Sydney as well as Mascot and North Strathfield.
+Board meetings have been held in various locations during the financial year, including the Group's head office in York Street, Sydney as well as Parkes, Manly and Castle Hill.

 The Board has a program to meet at other sites and regions where the Group does business in the year ahead.
-Meetings attended by Directors for the past financial year are detailed in the Directors' Report on page 11.
+Meetings attended by Directors for the past financial year are detailed in the Directors' Report on page 12.